tokio-rs/website/README.md

 # Tokio Website

 The website for the Tokio project.
-Lives at https://tokio.rs.
+Live at https://tokio.rs.

 Besides containing the content for the website, it also includes crates containing the example code used in the tutorial.
 These crates can be compiled